petecarapetyan/cc/doc/reps/index.rocket.md

-# Accelerators

-Optional beginning in Q3 2022 - Accelerators for CodersCampus bootcampers:

-- Team Reps
-- Metrics
+# Reps == Repetition == Muscle Memory

+With these reps that we do as a team or a group, if you want that job as a coder, we believe we've got what you need to get you there.

-Accelerate your progress in bootcamp by opting in to either/both of these approaches.
+Accelerate your progress in bootcamp by opting in on these approaches.

 ## Additional Information: FAQ